sumitmaji/kubernetes/install_k8s/ingress/README.md

 the certificates that would be used in ingress resource for ssl connection.
 Finally it creates the sample app resources.

-In all apps deployed in default namespace used `appingress-certificate`.
+All apps deployed in default namespace use `appingress-certificate` certificate.